|Lat/Lon:||33.99974°N / 116.14703°W|

 My first day of climbing at JTree involved 13 different routes, the majority of which were concentrated at the Hall of Horrors.
 We had camped at Ryan the night before and incurred quite a heavy frost.
 By early morning we were climbing sans shirts at the Hall of Horrors area.
 We spent most of the day there, beautiful weather, until we finished off across the way at Saddle Rocks.
 During the entire day we only came across one boulderer and one other pair of climbers on a mid-day, late February, early March.
 The west face of the east wall is obviously a good afternoon objective during the winter months.

-- Exorcist 100’- 5.10a/*** Robert’s guide book says 60’, but it is more comfortable to belay at the base of the wall which is 100'.
-The namesake for the west face of the east formation is one of my favorites at JTree so far.
+Exorcist 100’- 5.10a***/ Robert’s guide book says 60’, but it might be more comfortable for some to belay at the base of the wall which is 100'.
+However if you will scramble up to the ledge below the crack itself, it offers a fantastic position.
+This namesake for the west face of the east formation is one of my favorites at JTree.
 You climb a beautiful thin finger crack with relief at the feet from time to time making it a 10-/5.9+.
-The crack vanishes at a bolt where you make one crux balancing move to a huge horn.
+Layback facing left, then right.
+Just small lay back moves off of finger and ring locks.
+The crack vanishes at a bolt where you make one crux balancing move (right finger edge) to a huge horn.
 Make a physical mantle to easier ground above.
-The rap is up and left.
+The rap is up and left and a 70m makes it all the way back to the ground.
 All finger pieces.
 Dow

 It- 60’-5.9*/ Good route with a stout move for the grade.
 Climb the obvious left facing hand corner just to the right of Exorcist to a ledge.
 The crux is the first few meters of the upper left facing corner (above the ledge): an awkward layback move or two gets you to fingers.
 It all protects well and is on good rock.
 Can rap Exorcist.
 Dow